Radioactive Material Safety Training Information

 Lectures/tests are offered the FIRST TUESDAY of every month.
 Refer to the Class Schedule and Registration (link above) section to select which time you prefer.

 The successful completion of the radiation safety training does not automatically authorize you to use radioactive material.
 You must be added to an approved local authorization by an amendment submitted by a principal authorized user of a laboratory, or in the case of new faculty members, by the submission of an application to use radioactive material.

-Note: If you have worked with radioisotopes at Virginia Tech previously, then you only need to complete the Laboratory Radiation Refresher Training to apply for an authorization.
+Note: If you have worked with radioisotopes at Virginia Tech previously, then you only need to complete the Laboratory Radiation Refresher Training to apply for authorization to work with radioactive material.